timmcca-be/slang-shaders/bezel/koko-aio/docs.md

     Straight
         Use a straight bezel instead of a curved one.
-    Bezel color (red,green,blue) and contrast:
-        Allows to choose the color of the monitor frame.
-    Image zoom:
+    Inner zoom:
         Allows to shrink or expand the game content to fit the monitor frame.
+        When integer scaling is enabled, this is ignored.
     Frame zoom:
           Allows to shrink or expand the monitor frame to fit the game content.
-    Image Border:
-        Draws a black border around the game content.
+    Bezel color (red,green,blue) and contrast:
+        Allows to choose the color of the monitor frame.
+    Reflections strength
-    Sharp reflections
+        The amount of reflections
+    Reflections sharpness
         Modulates from totally blurred to totally sharp reflection appearance.

-**Global shift/zoom image:**
-    Zoom and shift everything on screen, but background pictures.
+    Reflections roughness
+        The amount of material roughness in reflection area Diffusion strength
+        Mix an amount of high blurred reflection to simulate light diffusion Specularity strength
+        The amount of specular reflection
+    Darken corners
+        How much the bezel corners should be darkened

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,
     named: background.png<br>